Thursday, October 1, 2015

 Sandy: I’ll take any positive representation I can get.
 They’re all problematic and they’re all good, just like real life.

-Monika: What do you think in general about the present situation of transgender women in American society?
+Monika: More broadly, what is your perspective on the current situation of transgender women in American society?

 Sandy: Trans women are more readily accepted than ever before, but, as the virulence of TERF hate groups and the suicide and murder rates for trans people, especially trans women of color, show, we have a long, long way to go.

-Monika: At that time, did you have any transgender role models that you followed?
+Monika: During that period, did you have any transgender role models you looked up to or followed?

 Sandy: No. I knew of Christine Jorgensen, but she was not a role model.
-She was tall and willowy and blonde, I was short and kinda clumsy and brunette.
+She was tall and willowy and blonde, and I was short, kind of clumsy, and brunette.

 Sandy: There are many.
 Kate Bornstein.
 Susan Stryker.
 Too many others to name.
 You’ll get a different answer from each trans person you ask.